Brevex/Brevex/README.md

 <h1>Hello, I'm Breno</h1>

-<p>My career is centered around Java for back-end development and low-level programming
+<p>My career is centered on systems development.
+I like exploring technologies like Rust, Python and Java to combine performance and productivity, taking advantage of both worlds of programming.</p>
-for systems, allowing me to enjoy the best of both worlds.
-Exploring languages like C++ has sparked my curiosity about the inner workings of systems.
-I leverage this curiosity as motivation to tackle complex problems.</p>

 <h3>Languages, Frameworks and Tools</h3><br>